 Checklist before installing a Salesforce integration

-We recommend you to verify the following requirements before installing the Salesforce integration:
+We recommend verifying the following requirements before installing the Salesforce integration:1.
+Verify your Salesforce edition supports API access

+Salesforce editions offer different levels of API access, which can affect Salesforce integrations in Ampersand.
 Before setting up your Salesforce integrations, you must confirm whether your specific Salesforce edition includes API access.
 Some editions include full API access by default, while others may offer limited access or require additional purchases.
+To evaluate if your Salesforce edition supports the necessary API access for this integration, please refer to Salesforce’s official documentation on API access by edition.
+If your Salesforce edition does not include the required API access, contact your Salesforce account representative to upgrade your edition.2.
+Configure token policy settings

 Salesforce access tokens expire after a certain period.
 To ensure your integration continues working without interruption, you need to set your refresh token policy to Refresh token is valid until revoked.
+Here’s how to configure this setting in Salesforce:- Log in to Salesforce.

 - Go to Setup.